NEA RESEARCH LABS: Program Description

 The National Endowment for the Arts’ five-year research agenda aims to build public knowledge about the arts’ contributions to individuals and society.
 Through NEA Research Labs, we extend this agenda and its impact by cultivating a series of transdisciplinary research partnerships, grounded in the social and behavioral sciences, to produce and report empirical insights about the arts for the benefit of arts and also for non-arts sectors such as healthcare, education, and business or management.
 Institutions of higher education and/or nonprofit research and policy organizations may submit applications to be NEA Research Labs.

-NEA Research Labs will define their own related agendas, conduct project activities to implement that agenda, and prepare reports that will contribute substantively to a wider understanding of one of three areas of special interest to the Arts Endowment:
+NEA Research Labs will define their own related agendas; conduct project activities to implement that agenda; and prepare reports and other products or services that will contribute substantively to a wider understanding of one of three areas of special interest to the Arts Endowment:

 - The Arts, Health, and Social/Emotional Well-Being